Pneumercator ES825 to BACnet/IP Fuel Monitoring Case Study

 • Client role: Project management and field commissioning team

-• Project scale: Multiple fuel monitoring devices with contact-closure and status points exposed to BACnet
+• Project scale: Multiple fuel monitoring devices with contact-closure and status points exposed to BACnet/IP

 • Chipkin product: Chipkin QuickServer